 The typical technical white paper format is between six and 12 pages long, including the cover sheet.
 Anything shorter is unlikely to convey enough appropriate information.
 Anything longer may overwhelm the reader.

 If your white paper is expanding past the twelve-page mark, you may need to break the subject into smaller chunks and develop a separate document for each.

-Use this basic technical white paper template to guide you as you write.
+Start making your technical white paper outline knowing what a white paper should include using this basic template to guide you as you write.